 INFRASTRUCTURE ASSETS - Long lived capital assets that normally are stationary in nature and normally can be preserved for a significantly greater number of years than most capital assets.
 Examples of infrastructure assets include roads, sidewalks, bridges, tunnels, drainage systems, water and sewer systems, dams, and lighting systems.
 With the exception of the state highway system operated by the Department of Transportation, which uses the modified approach to depreciation, infrastructure assets are to be depreciated.

 IN-STATE TRAVEL - Travel within the state of Washington.
-However, with respect to the requirement for prior authorization of out-of-state travel in Subsection 10.10.50, travel to counties and/or cities in the states of Idaho and Oregon that are contiguous to the border between Washington-Idaho or Washington-Oregon shall not be considered out-of-state.
+However, with respect to the requirement for prior authorization of out-of-state travel in Subsection 10.10.50, a) travel to counties and/or cities in the states of Idaho and Oregon that are contiguous to the border between Washington-Idaho or Washington-Oregon, or b) out-of-state employees traveling within the same state as their official station shall not be considered out-of-state.

 INTANGIBLE ASSETS - Assets that possess the following characteristics: (a) lack of physical substance; (b) non-financial nature in that it is not in monetary form and represents neither a claim or right to assets in a monetary form; (c) initial useful life extends beyond a single reporting period.
 Examples of intangible assets are easements, water rights, timber rights, mineral rights, patents, trademarks, copyrights and computer software.
 Refer to INTERNALLY GENERATED INTANGIBLE ASSETS and INTERNALLY DEVELOPED COMPUTER SOFTWARE.